egovelox/blog/nugae/basic-shell-tests.md

 public: true
 ---

-Fundamental knowledge on how to perform various tests in shell scripting is.
+Fundamental knowledge on how to perform various tests in shell scripting .

 The following conditionnal pattern is ``POSIX`` compliant :
 ```sh